airbus-cyber/aum/README.md

 ## Meanings of AUM

 The library name is a reference to an old video game with this phrase: [All your base are belong to us](https://en.wikipedia.org/wiki/All_your_base_are_belong_to_us).
-At the same time, AUM stands for **Airbus c library for Unit tests with Mocks**.
+At the same time, AUM stands for **Airbus Unit tests with Mocks for C**.